General Terms and Conditions

 Check the battery charge level with a tester

-Use a VHF radio with proper calling procedures
+Using a VHF radio while observing proper calling procedures

 How many days in total have you sailed on a cabin cruiser?

-How many hours have you spent at the helm, more or less?
+How many hours did you spend at the helm, more or less?

-How many times have you made a Ship Point while sailing?
+How many times have you made a Ship Point in navigation?

-If, in the opinion of the School, you do not have the experience for the course you require, are you willing to attend the level most suited to your abilities?
+If, in the School's judgment, you do not have the experience for the course you require, are you willing to attend the level that best suits your abilities?

-Your personal data will be used to support your experience on this website, in particular in this form to respond to your request.
+Your personal information will be used to support your experience on this website, specifically in this form to respond to your request.
 You can view the full privacy policy at this address: Privacy Policy

 keyboard_arrow_leftPrevious